-8. PARTNERSHIP AND NETWORKING (1/2 PAGE)
+8. PARTNERSHIP AND NETWORKING (1⁄2 PAGE)

-The success of SN is highly dependent on the ability of projects to develop effective interactions, collaborations and partnerships outside of Université Laval, both nationally and internationally.
+The success of SN is highly dependent on the ability of projects to develop effective interactions, collaborations and partnerships outside of Laval University, both nationally and internationally.

-- Describe the nature and level of involvement of partner organizations (academic, private and/or public, northern) in planning, research, training and/or knowledge transfer. - For projects taking place in the North, specifically describe the nature of the partnership and the involvement of northern communities and organizations in the research project and in the dissemination of knowledge. - Partner contributions must be supported by letters of support (Section 14).
+- Describe the nature and level of involvement of confirmed and to be confirmed partner organizations (academic, private and/or public, northern) in planning, research, training and/or knowledge transfer. - For projects taking place in the North, specifically describe the nature of the confirmed and to be confirmed partnerships as well as the level the involvement of northern communities and organizations in the research project and in the dissemination of knowledge. - Contributions of confirmed partners must be supported by letters of support (Section 14).